top of page

 Our experience with these beetles began with a very common blue/white genetic line, but we have since kept black/white, pure blue, green\pink and brown\orange.
 Many of these colour variations came to us from other breeders which we bred with varying success.

 We are currently breeding these in a 35L tub in our special garage.
 As with all flower beetles they require a consistent day\night light rhythm to become active for feeding and mating.
+Our one female laid 33 eggs, of which we now have 30 L2 larvae growing very well of a flake soil diet.

 bottom of page